richfromm/Slackord/README.md

 significant enough, that we mutually decided that me continuing development on a hard fork would be better.

+By now the code has changed enough, and even uses a totally different approach for communicating with Discord, that there's probably very little of the original codebase remaining.
+Nevertheless, I owe inspiration to the original, and it helped me significantly in getting started on this effort.

 Note that there also exists a .NET version [thomasloupe/Slackord2](https://github.com/thomasloupe/Slackord2) by the original author, that contains additional functionality and appears to be more